 The Seabird Working Group strongly supports the proposal to amend Appendix III of the Partnership document to include three additional seabird families: Fregatidae (Frigatebirds), Sulidae (Gannets and Boobies) and Phaethontidae (Tropicbirds).
 As such, the Seabird Working Group have amended its Terms of Reference to reflect the addition of these seabird families so work can begin immediately on implementing this resolution at Attachment 2.

-It is recommended that the newly formed Technical Committee be tasked with considering activities that could be implemented under the EAAF banner that would be of benefit to the additional seabird families.
+It is recommended that the Seabird Working Group in collaboration with the Technical Committee be tasked with considering activities that could be implemented under the EAAF banner that would be of benefit to the additional seabird families.
 Prioritised activities could include, but are not limited to, identifying key sites to be included in the Flyway Site Network, hosting workshops with range states to progress conservation activities, developing conservation action plans and working with local communities to raise awareness of seabirds in the East Asian – Australasian Flyway.

 Consultation with Partners and the Secretariat occurred between 3 April and 25 May 2018.
 All comments received were considered and incorporated where appropriate.